Running a Sustainable Scenario

 1. If there are contribution overrides for any of the accounts - These will be highlighted in yellow and will block the software from automatically withdrawing from the assets to reach the spending goal.
 You can clear the overrides to allow the software to withdraw from the account.
 (If you don't want Snap to use the funds from a specific account during the Sustainable Scenario, it is easiest to delete that asset from the projections altogether since it is not included as a resource for the retirement projections.)

 3. If there is a LIF account - If there is a LIF account in the projections, the software may not be able to withdraw enough money in some years to reach the sustainable spending amount due to the annual maximum withdrawal limit.
 (Options: 1.
-You can reduce the After-Tax Spending and run a regular scenario rather than a Sustainable Scenario, 2.
+You can reduce the Base Expenses value and run a regular scenario rather than a Sustainable Scenario, 2.
 You can consider unlocking a portion of the LIF at retirement and/or converting to a LIF account at an earlier age.)

-Note: For clients who own corporate investment accounts: Keep in mind that assets from corporations are not automatically included in Sustainable Scenarios.
+Keep in mind that assets from corporations are not automatically included in Sustainable Scenarios.
 You will need to manually set up dividends from any existing corporations to distribute the corporate assets to the client.

 Still need help?
 Contact Us Contact Us